-Report on Compliance for Each Major Federal Program and State Project
+Report on Compliance for Each Major Federal Program

-We have audited City of Miami Gardens, Florida's (the "City") compliance with the types of compliance requirements described in the U.S. Office of Management and Budget ("OMB") Compliance Supplement and the requirements described in the Department of Financial Services State Projects Compliance Supplement that could have a direct and material effect on each of the City's major federal programs and state projects for the year ended September 30, 2020.
-The City's major federal programs and state projects are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited City of Miami Gardens, Florida's (the "City") compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget ("OMB") Compliance Supplement and the requirements described in the Department of Financial Services State Projects Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended September 30, 2021.
+The City's major federal programs identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.